All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are side effects at 10mg worse than at lower doses?

 Statistically, side effect rates are modestly higher at 10mg.
-However, most patients report that the actual experience is milder because their body is well-adapted from prior dose levels.
+But most patients report that the actual experience is milder because their body is well-adapted from prior dose levels.
 The worst GI side effects typically occur at the 2.5mg to 5mg transition for most patients.

 How long do side effects last when stepping up to 10mg?